 The girl blinked.
 "Mimi?
 Are you OK?" she asked.

 "Ask yourself first," Mimi said, folding her arms.
-Why was this girl talking as if she knew her?
-She didn't look like anyone Mimi wanted to associate with.
+She didn't know why the girl talking as if she knew her; she didn't look like anyone Mimi wanted to associate with.

 "Yolei, wait!" another voice came from the crowd.
 "Ugh, please watch where you're going!"